-In the next section we will discuss a set of macros (with the in prefix) that can be used to allocate patterns on the stack instead of the heap.
+In the following section we will discuss a set of macros (with the in prefix) that can be used to allocate patterns on the stack instead of the heap.
 This improves the performance but reduces flexibility.

-3.6.2 Pattern matching in the stack

-The macros with the in prefix that allocate patterns on the stack are actually C99 style initialisers.
+3.6.2.
+Pattern matching in the stack.
+The macros with the in prefix that allocate patterns on the stack are actually C99 style initializers.
 This is not a restriction of the usability of the Adt tool, as C99 is supported by a variety of compilers, including GCC.

 '''

-#define intree(binding) { \
+#define intree(binding) {

 .tag = tree_BIND, \

 .data.binding = binding \

 }

 #define inLEAF(val) { \

 .tag = LEAF, \

 .data.LEAF.val = (int)val \

 }

 #define inBRANCH(val, left, right) { \

 .tag = BRANCH, \

 .data.BRANCH.val = (int)val, \

 .data.BRANCH.left = left, \

 .data.BRANCH.right = right \

 }

 '''

 The macros with the in prefix do exactly the same as the functions with the pt prefix; the only difference is in the storage area for the pattern (stack or heap).
-Since the macros are implemented as initialisers, they cannot be nested syntactically, hence the verbose formulation at the beginning of the else branch below.
+Since the macros are implemented as initializers, they cannot be nested syntactically, hence the verbose formulation at the beginning of the else branch below.
 However, arbitrary dynamic nesting is still possible.

 '''

 int insum(tree cur) {

 int val;

 struct tree_struct valbind = inint(&val);

 struct tree_struct leaf = inLEAF(&valbind);

 if(mttree(&leaf, cur)) {

 return val;

 } else {

 tree left, right;

-struct tree_struct leftbind = intree(&left);
+struct tree struct leftbind = intree(&left);

-struct tree_struct rightbind = intree(&right);

-struct tree_struct branch =

-inBRANCH(&valbind, &leftbind, &rightbind);

-if(mttree(&branch, cur)) {

-return val + insum(left) + insum(left);

-}

-}

-}

 '''